 What Is PMI Private Mortgage Insurance

-Locally, in the Alexandria, Va. real estate market as well as the surrounding N. Virginia metro areas the availability of quality median and entry level prices homes remains very low.
-With only a few months worth of homes available for sale in most neighborhoods this includes the Runnymeade neighborhood in Alexandria 22310.
+Locally, in the Alexandria, Va. real estate market as well as the surrounding N. Virginia metro areas, the availability of quality median and entry-level priced homes remains very low — with only a few months' worth of homes available for sale in most neighborhoods.
+This includes the Runnymeade neighborhood in Alexandria 22310.
 This lower than normal number of homes for sale is creating a classic supply shortage Seller's Market.
 Through much of the local market there is approximately a 2 month inventory of homes, based on the current absorption rate.
 This represents a classic supply Seller's Market.

 |When buying a home, whether you are a first time home buyer or a seasoned pro with many home purchases under your belt, it is always important to know all the facts.
 With the large number of mortgage programs available that allow buyers to purchase homes with down payments below 20%, you can never have too much information about Private Mortgage Insurance (PMI).
 Note: You do not need 20% or even 5% down to purchase a home.
 Many people wanting to purchase a home in the Runnymeade neighborhood or surrounding areas will qualify for mortgage loans that require 0% to only 3% down.
 If you are ready to consider which option is the perfect one for you Contact Me or call direct (703) 585-4687|